A dry riverbed on Mt. Kerinci

-Leave your lodging in the morning to begin your climb with a guide & porter.
+Leave your lodging in the morning to begin your Mt.
+Kerinci climb.
 On the way to the trail head, don’t forget to turn around and see the incredible view of the beautiful Kayu Aro tea plantation, rice fields, the Rawa Bento wetlands, and Mt.
 Tujuh off in the distance.

-Before the sun rises, scramble an additional two hours up the scree and rubble until you reach the crater.
-Bask in the views.
+Before dawn, scramble an additional two hours up the scree and rubble until you reach the crater.
+Bask in the view above the clouds as the sun rises, flooding the valley below with light.
 If you’re lucky, you’ll be able to see lava bubbling far below in the bottom of the crater, and on a clear day you can see all the way to the Indian ocean to your west.

 To savor the hike (and make it a little easier), spend an extra night on the slopes of the volcano either going up or coming down.

 Slow and steady wins the race (and usually results in more wildlife spotting).